patrickkall-agridrone/agridrone-annotation-tool/README.md

 annotate_images(image_dir)
 ```
 ## Annotate images:
-### Draw Bounding Boxes:
+### Create Bounding Boxes:
-Click and drag with the left mouse button.
+Click and a square will be created around the center of the click.
 ### Add Labels:
-After drawing a box, type the label in the popup that appears below the header.
+After adding a box, type the label in the popup that appears below the header.
 ### Remove Boxes:
 Right-click on an existing bounding box to remove it.
 ### Save Annotations: